-The following tables provide the volumes and paint processing methods for latex and oil-based paint during the year.
+The following tables provide the volumes and paint processing methods for latex and oil-based paint during the report period.
 Descriptions of the processing methods follow the tables.
-Processed volume differs from collected volume because not all paint is processed in the same year that it is collected; the volumes reported as processed in one year may include some paint that was collected at the end of the previous year.
-Due to rounding, percentages may not add up to 100%.
+Processed volume differs from collected volume because not all paint is processed in the same year that it is collected.
+(Note: processing method volume percentages may not add up to exactly 100% due to rounding.)